 If you have ever read or written scientific research reports of any kind, you know that most science “cases” have the same structure:

-- There is a statement of theory, hypotheses, and the problem or issue in view.
+- First appears a statement of a theory, hypotheses, and the problem or issue in view.

 - Later in the report come the results of the experiment or field study.